ag-sd/medialib/README.md

   - Preferred Views (Audio, Video, Image specific columns)
   - Default View
   - Support for search, export and preview
-  - Private database (Which cannot be bookmarked or show up in history)
+  - Private Collection (Which cannot be bookmarked or show up in history)
-  - Save database
+  - Save Collection
     - Storing fingerprints for images, videos and music
     - Custom `exiftool` Formats
 - Improve performance of views